 Nick has experience representing clients before the Supreme Court of Virginia, all levels of Virginia trial courts, the U.S. Court of Appeals for the Fourth Circuit, the U.S. District Courts for the Eastern and Western Districts of Virginia, and courts in other jurisdictions throughout the country.
 He focuses his practice on financial services litigation and complex commercial disputes.

-Nick has represented financial institutions in all manner of litigation, from consumer class actions, to patent disputes centered on website security and account servicing, to high profile contract and lender liability disputes.
-In 2013 he also completed a several month secondment at one of the nation's largest financial institutions, where he assisted with the management of its auto finance and intellectual property litigation matters.
+Nick has represented financial institutions and large retailers in all manner of litigation, from consumer class actions, to patent disputes centered on website security and account servicing, to high profile contract and lender liability disputes.
+Nick also has completed two secondments with Fortune 500 businesses, both of which have given him a greater understanding of his clients’ needs.
+In 2013, Nick completed a 3.5 month secondment at one of the nation's largest financial institutions, where he assisted with the management of its auto finance and intellectual property litigation matters.
+In 2014, Nick completed a 4 month secondment to the nation’s largest used auto retailer, where he worked on both litigation and compliance matters.